-5. The bread used for the celebration of the Eucharist is wheat bread, and, according to the ancient custom of the Latin Church, is unleavened.24 communion of the faithful and to larger altar breads which are broken up into smaller parts for distribution.
+5. The bread used for the celebration of the Eucharist is wheat bread, and, according to the ancient custom of the Latin

+Church, is unleavened.
+24

 The truth of the sign demands that this bread look like real food which is broken and shared among brothers.
-However, it must always be made in the traditional form, according to the General Instruction of the Roman Missal; 25 this applies both to the individual hosts for the
+However, it must always be made in the traditional form, according to the general instruction of the Missal; 25 this applies both to the individual hosts for the communion of the faithful and to larger altar breads which are broken up into smaller parts for distribution.